gloryknight/cyan_audit/doc/cyanaudit.md

 * `vw_audit_log`

-  This is the primary interface into the log.
+  This view is the primary interface into the log.
 It has the following columns:

-  * recorded - timestamp of action.
+  * `recorded` - timestamp of action.
 This column is indexed.
-  * uid - userid of the user performing the action
+  * `uid` - userid of the user performing the action
-  * user_email - email address of user performing the action.
+  * `user_email` - email address of user performing the action.
-  * txid - database transaction ID of this operation.
+  * `txid` - database transaction ID of this operation.
 This column is indexed.
-  * description - Textual description of transaction.
-See "Labe
+  * `description` - Textual description of transaction.
+See "Labeling Transactions" above for more information.
-  * table_name - Name of table in which the action occurred
+  * `table_name` - Name of table of action.
+Indexed together with column_name.
-  * column_name - Name of column in which the action occurred
+  * `column_name` - Name of column of action.
+Indexed together with table_name.
-  * pk_val - Integer PK value of the row that was modified
+  * `pk_val` - Integer PK value of the row that was modified
-  * op - Type of operation ('I', 'U' or 'D' for INSERT, UPDATE or DELETE)
+  * `op` - Type of operation ('I', 'U' or 'D' for INSERT, UPDATE or DELETE)
-  * old_value - Value of column before DELETE or UPDATE
+  * `old_value` - Value of column before DELETE or UPDATE
-  * new_value - Value of column after INSERT or UPDATE
+  * `new_value` - Value of column after INSERT or UPDATE

+  It is most efficient to query the audit log based on the indexed columns.
+  Therefore, restricting by `recorded` , `txid` or `table_name` + `column_name`
+  will return results very quickly, whereas using the other columns for your searches will be quite slow unless you have already well restricted the output set using the indexed columns.

+* `vw_audit_transaction_statement`

+  This view constructs SQL statements from the data recorded in the log.
+The reconstructed statements for a transaction are not necessarily the same as the original statements used to effect that transaction's changes, but they produce the same result if executed.

+  The view has the following columns:

+  * `txid` - Transaction ID.
+This column is indexed.
+  * `recorded` - When the changes of this statement were originally made
+  * `user_email` - Email of user who made the changes in this transaction
+  * `description` - Textual description of transaction.
+See "Labeling Transactions" above for more information.
+  * `query` - The re-constructed query

+* `tb_audit_field`

+  This table controls the tables & columns that Cyan Audit logs.
+It is updated automatically whenever you call `fn_update_audit_fields()` (which happens automatically in 9.3 and above whenever any DDL such as a CREATE TABLE is executed).

+  This table has the following columns:

+  * `audit_field` - This is the PK column of the tb_audit_field table.
+  * `table_name` - table of column being logged
+  * `column_name` - column being logged
+  * `audit_data_type` - Data type of the column.
+  * `table_pk` - audit_field row for this table's PK column.
+  * `active` - boolean indicating whether this column is enabled for logging.

+  The only column that has any use to you as the administrator is the `active` boolean.
+You can turn on or off logging for a particular column by updating this field.
+As an example, the following command disables logging for table 'foo', column 'bar':

+        UPDATE tb_audit_field
+           SET active = false
+         WHERE table_name = 'foo'
+           AND column_name = 'bar';

+  When Cyan Audit discovers a new column in your database, it will automatically set `active` to `true` (i.e. it will automatically log the column) unless the following conditions are met:

+  1. There is at least one more column of this table already in tb_audit_field
+  2. There is no column of this table in tb_audit_field that has `active = true`

+* `fn_label_audit_transaction( label )`

+  Please see the section "Labeling Transactions" under "Configuring Your Application" for details on this function.

+* `fn_set_audit_uid()`

+  Sets the userid for the current session.

+  Please see "Passing the User ID" under "Cnofiguring Your Application for more details on this function.

+* `fn_get_audit_uid()`

+  Returns the userid previously set with `fn_set_audit_uid()`.
+If none was set, returns 0.

+* `fn_get_last_audit_txid()`

+  This function returns the txid of the last transaction logged for the current user as indicated by fn_get_audit_uid()

+* `fn_undo_transaction( txid )`

+  Pass a transaction ID into this function, and it will issue commands to reverse the modifications that were logged for this transaction.

+* `fn_undo_last_transaction()`

+  A shortcut for `fn_undo_transaction( fn_get_last_audit_txid() )`

+* `cyanaudit.enabled`

+  This configuration parameter can be set on a session-by-session basis to disable logging for the current session only:

+        SET cyanaudit.enabled = 0;

+  Logging can be re-enabled by setting this back to 1 or issuing the `DISCARD ALL` command.